LingmoOS/LingmoOS/shell/frameworks/kpipewire/README.md

 ## Usage

-You can refer to the `tests/` subdirectory for two examples of rendering Plasma video streams.
-One through the internal Plasma Wayland protocol and the other using the standard XDG Desktop Portals screencast API.
+You can refer to the `tests/` subdirectory for two examples of rendering Lingmo video streams.
+One through the internal Lingmo Wayland protocol and the other using the standard XDG Desktop Portals screencast API.

 ## Licence